-In life, as in business, success is measured by weighing the plusses against the minuses.
-With this entry, we’re primed to let you know just how many pluses marijuana has when it comes to helping you reach your New Year’s resolutions.
-Let us explain what marijuana can (and cannot) really do for you.
+In life, as in business, success is measured by weighing the pluses against the minuses.
+With this entry, we’re primed to let you know just how many pluses cannabis has when it comes to helping you reach your New Year’s resolutions.
+Let us explain what cannabis can (and cannot) really do for you.

 Vowing to increase exercise in 2020 but enjoy it more?
 How about a little THC?

 If you are like many Americans, making New Year’s resolutions means promising yourself that you will finally use that expensive gym membership and lose those holiday pounds.
 Or maybe you already exercise but have promised yourself that this year you are going to finish that marathon.
 As you ready yourself for your chosen activity, have you ever considered eating an Alice B. Toklas brownie or vaping while you dress?
 If the answer to either of those questions is yes, you are not alone.

 A recent study from the University of Colorado-Boulder surveyed 600 cannabis users that were age 21 and older.
 The survey participants lived in Colorado, California, Nevada, Washington, and Oregon.
 The study results were impressive:

 - Eight in 10 cannabis users said they used the recreational drug before or after their exercise regime.

 - An astounding 67% of study participants said they used both before and after exercising.

 - Those who used cannabis an hour before and about four hours after starting physical activity reported that they exercised more than those who did not use cannabis.
 As a matter of fact, they reported exercising 43 minutes more per week than those who did not partake.